Searching for Thule

 Around 300 BCE, the remarkable adventurer Pytheas set out from the Greek colony of Marseille to explore the frozen, fabled, and terrifying lands of northern Europe.
 Pytheas’s voyage, beginning on the Mediterranean Sea and reaching towards Brittany, Cornwall, Wales, Scotland, the Shetland Islands, and the Faroe Islands, is retraced through a collection of film archives, archaeological surveys, and fragments from ancient literature.
 Ultimately, the journey reaches the mythical land of Thule, at the end of the earth, on the black coasts of Iceland and the melting glaciers of Greenland and the North Pole.
 As we retrace this journey in the present through images of everyday life, landscapes, history, myths, and monuments, the complex patchwork called Europe unfolds before us.
 Threading this patchwork together is the desire for knowledge, exploration, and cultural exchange.
 This essay film delves into the search for European identity, the continent’s ancient heritage, and the meeting of the Mediterranean Sea with the Atlantic Ocean.

-Mediterranean to Iceland and embraces a large part of the area we call Europe, both geographically and historico-culturally.
+“On the map, the route Pytheas took forms an arc from the Mediterranean to Iceland and embraces a large part of the area we call Europe, both geographically and historico-culturally.
 The story of Pytheas’s ancient journey has as its central theme the interpretation of the physical world using science, experiment, and observation.”
+Yannis Karpouzis